JFriendship/Interactive-MNIST/README.md

 ### Dependencies:
-The project was created using pyhton 3.11 and all the dependencies are listed in requirements.txt
+The project was created using python 3.11 and all the dependencies are listed in requirements.txt